Van Rensselaer Lower Manor House: History

-A late 19th-century account dated the construction of the first house on the site to 1685, when the English granted full manorial rights to the van Rensselaer family, rights they had originally exercised as patroons under Dutch colonial rule.
-Later research suggests that date is thirty years too early and that the original house, whose stones still show at the rear, was built in 1715 by Samuel ten Broeck and his wife Catherine van Rensselaer, whose father had inherited the Claverack portion of the manor.
+A late 19th-century account dated the construction of the first house on the site to 1685, when the English granted full manorial rights to the van Rensselaer family.
+They had originally exercised these rights as patroons under Dutch colonial rule, which ended when the English took over in 1674.

+Later research suggests that date is thirty years too early and that the original house, whose stones are still visible at the rear, was built in 1715 by Samuel ten Broeck and his wife Catherine van Rensselaer.
+Her father had inherited the Claverack portion of the manor.
 It was used to collect rents and manage other tenant affairs.
 The family divided their time between Claverack and Albany.

 The family remained resident there for the rest of the century.
-Sometime after the Revolution, as the semi-feudal land ownership arrangements left over from the colonial era were giving way to relationships more compatible with democracy, it became the residence of members of another locally prominent family, the Mesicks.
-The patroonship abolished, they lived there as leaseholders until apparently purchasing the property in the 1810s.
+Sometime after the Revolution, as the semi-feudal land ownership arrangements left over from the colonial era were giving way to relationships more compatible with democracy, the manor became the residence of members of another locally prominent family, the Mesicks.
+As the patroonship was abolished, they lived there as leaseholders until apparently purchasing the property in the 1810s.
 A Mesick descendant still owns the house.

 In 1790 a frame house was built in the front.
 Its steeply pitched roof still survives as the front facade.
 It is very similar to Flemish-style houses built further south in New York and New Jersey, lacking only the flaring of the roof over the porch.
 Around that time a hyphen was built to connect the two.

 The barn was built around 1825.
 In the early 20th century expansions to both the hyphen and the older house created the second story and put the house into its present form.
 As a result, one contemporary local historian disparaged the house as a "growth", with no remaining architectural unity.